Samuel-Lubliner/local-library-django-tutorial/notes/9-Forms.md

 - Access `field.errors` and show them in a conditional within the form

 - Validations are defined directly in the Book model

+## Refactor form

+- The form object
+- was passed to the template in the context dictionary
+- is an instance of the `BookForm` class,
+  - inherits from `models.ModelForm` and references the `Book` model

+- Leave off the form action
+- Can also just write `{{ form.as_p }}` to render all of our inputs, labels, help text, and validation messages, in paragraph tags

+- Modify the `book_create` view logic so the book form redirects to the new book’s detail page after a successful book creation